jetedonner/PlayerStartPlugin/README.md

 ## Description

-1. PlayerStartPlugin
+1. PSWorldSettings
+Module contains a custom AWorldSettings implementation with a "DefaultPlayerStartTag" which stores the selected PlayerStart from the Editor Outliner.
+Further this module also has a GlobalDefinitions.h file which implements a custom Log-Category for UE_LOG calls.

-2. PSWorldSettings
+2. PlayerStartPlugin
+This module contains all the Editor customization needed for selecting and using PlayerStarts.

 ## Installation and setup
 1. Download Plugin from the Epic Marketplace
-2. Enable Plugin in the UE4 Editor
+2. Enable Plugin in the UE4 Editor => Restart the Editor
-3. Set PSWorldSettings as default in Project-Settings
+3. Set PSWorldSettings as default in Project-Settings > WorldSettings
 4. Place PlayerStarts on the map
-5. Set the current PlayerStart in the WorldSettings
+5. Set the current / prefered PlayerStart in the WorldSettings in the Editor Outliner
-6. Overwrite GameMode AActor* ChoosePlayerStart_Implementation()
-7. Start the Game and test the setup PlayerStart
+6. Start the Game and test the setup PlayerStart

 ## Implementation